 - applications and renewals,

 - our permit terms and conditions of use,

 - exemptions for blue badge holders, or read the

 Resident permit numbers are limited.
 Usually no more than 2 permits are allowed and not all addresses will qualify.
 A permit does not guarantee you a parking space but does help manage parking for people living in those areas and improve accessibility to a space for most residents.

 Residents’ parking schemes are used in areas where there is more demand than spaces.
-Permit numbers are limited and not all properties will qualify.
-They don’t guarantee a parking space, but do help manage parking for people living in those areas.

-You can purchase a book of 30 visitors’ permits for £30.00 (dependant on your location, restrictions apply).
+You can purchase a book of 30 visitors’ permits for £30.00 (dependent on your location, restrictions apply).
 These can only be used by visitors to the address to which they were issued.
 They are not transferrable and cannot be sold on to anyone else.

 - Maximum of three permits per business.

 - First permit £30 – second permit £75 – third permit £150.